Layouts¶

 Backend-specific layout generators¶

-Those classes are responsible for rendering backend-specific layout artifacts:
+That class is responsible for rendering backend-specific layout artifacts:

 - tmux shell scripts